What has been the total return to shareholders since Marriott Corporation became public in 1953?

 What is Marriott's Mission Statement?

-Marriott International does not have a mission statement; rather, we have a vision statement which is "To be the #1 hospitality company in the world."
+Marriott International does not have a mission statement; rather, we have a vision statement which is "To be the World's Favorite travel Company."

 What is Marriott's ticker symbol and cusip number?

 The ticker symbol of Marriott International Class A common stock is MAR.
 Its cusip number is 571-903-202.
-The stock trades on the New York Stock Exchange and other U.S. exchanges.
+The stock trades on The NASDAQ Global Select Market and other U.S. exchanges.

 Who is Marriott International's transfer agent?